mendix/docs/content/en/docs/developerportal/mendix-portable-portal.md

 #### 4.1.1 Packages

 The **Packages** section will show you the latest package that has been created for your app.

+Tap the **Packages** title to see a list of all the packages which are currently available.
-If you tap the package name, you will see details of the package.

-Tapping the package name also gives you options to deploy this package to any of your environments.
+Tap the package name of the latest package to see details of the package.
+This also gives you options to deploy this package to any of your environments.
 If you do not have the **Transport Rights** permission the deployment will fail.

 You can also create a new package from the Team Server.
 Do the following: